 Old Town is full of statues, beautiful architecture, and has an array of shops and restaurants to satisfy any traveler.
 You can catch the famous Man at Work statue as well as Napoleon (in front of the French Embassy) and many others!

-By far the coolest castle we have seen in our travels to date (and we’ve seen many!), Devín Castle gives one a view into ancient and modern history.
+By far one of the coolest castles we have seen in our travels to date (and we’ve seen many!), Devín Castle gives one a view into ancient and modern history.
 Devín Castle is located on grounds that were settled as far back as the Neolithic Age.
 That’s thousands of years ago!
 This area was eventually settled by the Celts and Romans too.

 Devín Castle itself dates back to the 9th century and has endured ever since.
 Napoleon placed explosives under the castle which is why we see it in ruins today.
 Austria is just across the river and you can see for miles.
 The views are stunning!